nagvalhm/free-science/README.md

 Honest refusals of endorsement: 2
 Dishonest refusals of endorsement: 2

-(By dishonest refusals I mean responses like "I can't, because I don't know you", or "publish it in math journal first")
+(By dishonest refusals I mean responses like "I can't, because I don't know you", or "you don't have affiliation, sorry")

 Upon completion of the experiment, all participants will be informed that they had been under covert observation.